JJcancan/Capstone/README.md

 - wspd
 - pres
 - coco

+Preprocessing was done using a one hot encoder on categorical columns (emitter category and h3_id) and the rest of the data was scaled used a standard scaler.

 ## Modeling
 A base linear regression model was used to get a baseline performance for MSE.